-The term 'Price Controls' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Price Controls' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Price Controls turn out to be government decreed standards for maximum or minimum prices which they set on specific goods.
 These are typically put into place in order to intervene directly in an economy so they can arrange for essential goods to be made affordable.
 Governments are interested in affecting these controls on staple goods.
 These include such critical things as foodstuffs and energy.
 Within these types of controls, price ceilings are those which decree maximum prices which can be charged, at the same time as price floors are such controls which determine minimum prices.